meshapi/grpc-api-gateway/docs/reference/grpc/config.md

                   ignore: true # (2)!
         ```

-        1. It can be helpful to define aliases for long or nested fields, in this case `lower` instead of `options.lower_case`.
+        1. Defining aliases for long or nested fields can simplify query parameters.
+For example, using `lower` instead of `options.lower_case`.
-        2. Setting `ignore` to true ignores binding `options.delay` proto field to **any** query parameter.
+        2. Setting `ignore` to true prevents the `options.delay` proto field from being bound to any query parameter.

     === "Proto Annotations"
         ```proto title="sound.proto" linenums="1" hl_lines="5-9"